Simply Wall St Review 2023: Is The Subscription Worth The Price?

 Simply Wall St. is one of the few stock analysis platforms that offers a dedicated mobile app.

-Within the mobile app, the functionality is almost identical to the desktop version, including the ability to read research reports, set up screeners , track your portfolio metrics, plus much more.
+The mobile app’s functionality is almost identical to the desktop version’s, including the ability to read research reports, set up screeners, track portfolio metrics, and much more.
+Compared to the desktop version, I thought the Mobile app was very user-friendly.

 Simply Wall St. Mobile App